 - If you want to cook out the alcohol, pour in the Maraschino liqueur together with the other syrup ingredients.
 If you plan to keep a bit of booze, wait until the sugar dissolves and add it after turning down the heat.

 - Finally, add your pitted cherries to the syrup and let them simmer, and soak up all the flavors at low heat.
 You don't want the cherries to become mushy, so keep checking their consistency.
 After 10 - 15 minutes max, remove the saucepan from the stove and let your mixture cool down.

 - Once the cherries are cooled, add them into a preserving jar together with the syrup and close it with a lid.
 The ratio should be approximately 50:50 - half cherries, half syrup.

 Most, if not all, of the alcohol from the liqueur, will cook out during the process.
 However, if you're serving to kids and have to be 100% sure that your homemade Maraschino cherries are alcohol-free, you can replace the liqueur with an extra tablespoon of almond extract.

 The almond extract will bring the distinct almond not to the cherries.
 The resulting cherries will taste less complex but are still a delicious garnish for desserts or a Shirley Temple.

 What are Maraschino cherries?

 Only cherries from the Marasca variety are legally allowed to be labeled as Maraschino.
-For others, you have to include the word imitation or stick to cocktail cherry or similar terms.
+For others, producers need to include the word imitation or stick to cocktail cherry or similar terms.

 How are real Maraschino cherries made?

 To make original Maraschino cherries, producers soak their marasca cherries in Maraschino syrup.
-The syrup is made with a juice called Sangue Morlacco.
+This syrup consists of a cherry juice called Sangue Morlacco.
 That juice is also required to produce Maraschino liqueur.